5 common clinical trial patient recruitment challenges and solutions

 A lot can go wrong in clinical trial patient recruitment, leading to delays for up to 80% of all clinical trials.
-From underperforming sites to unresponsive patient referrals, there are solutions to the most common patient recruitment challenges that can help accelerate your trial and ultimately beat your deadlines.
+From underperforming sites to unresponsive patients, there are solutions to the most common patient recruitment challenges that can help accelerate your trial and ultimately beat your deadlines.
 Try these approaches if recruitment problems are putting the success of your trial at risk.

-1. Problem: Your research sites are underperforming.
+Problem: Your research sites are underperforming.

-Solution: Diversify your patient recruitment approach.
+Solution: Diversify your patient recruitment approaches.

-It's important to diversity your approach to patient recruitment early on in the process.
+It's important to diversify your approach to patient recruitment early on in the process.
 Identify clinical trial patient recruitment companies you're interested in working with, and engage them for digital advertising or partnership opportunities before sites begin underperforming.
 Having a diverse approach from the start allows trial teams to beat their timelines.

 Solution: Work with a recruitment company that has access to more specific data.

-3. Problem: Patients become unresponsive before they ever reach your research sites.
+Problem: Patients become unresponsive before they ever reach your research sites.

 Solution: Get support on patient and site follow-up.